 In 1875 and 1876 Barnes played in the County side purely as a batsman but in subsequent seasons he developed into a most effective bowler and, since his batting continued to improve, he became the best all-rounder in the Nottinghamshire XI and for some seasons the best, W.G.
 Grace apart, in the country.

-In the years between Richard Daft’s decline and the flowering of Arthur Shrewsbury, Barnes was the most effective batsman in the Nottinghamshire XI and headed the County averages in 1880 with 544 runs at an average of 34.00; in 1882 with 708 runs, averaging 32.18, in 1883 with 66 runs, average 33.30.
+In the years between Richard Daft’s decline and the flowering of Arthur Shrewsbury, Barnes was the most effective batsman in the Nottinghamshire first team and headed the County averages in 1880 with 544 runs at an average of 34.00; in 1882 with 708 runs, averaging 32.18, in 1883 with 66 runs, average 33.30.
 His most prolific year for Nottinghamshire, however, came in 1887, when he hit 722 runs at an average of 38.00.
 Barnes had the misfortune in 1878 to record four successive noughts for the county – a pair v Derbyshire at Trent Bridge and a second pair v Yorkshire at Bramall Lane.

 In 1876, Barnes had no cricketing engagement outside Nottinghamshire and the All England Eleven (AEE) but in 1877 and 1878 he was with Sefton Park at Liverpool and in 1879 began an engagement with MCC that terminated only on his death.
 After making his debut in the Players v Gentlemen series at Lord’s in 1879, Barnes appeared in the majority of these contests until 1892, when his last appearance occurred at the Scarborough match.
-In exceeding 1,000 runs in 1880, he became the first Nottinghamshire batsman to perform this feat in all first-class matches.
+In exceeding 1,000 runs in 1880, he became the first Nottinghamshire batsman to perform this feat in all First-Class matches.

 The fact that Barnes was selected to play in 12 of the 13 Test matches played in England between 1880 and 1890 is further proof of his standing amongst his contemporaries.
 At Lord’s in 1886, together with Arthur Shrewsbury, he added 161 runs for England’s 4th wicket and took 3 Australian wickets for 25 as England’s opening bowler in Australia’s first innings.